 Winches have 2 or 4 solenoids.
 Permanent magnet motor winches typically come with 2 solenoids.
 They’re less powerful, cheaper, less reliable and heavier.
 On the contrary, Series wound motor winches typically come with 4 solenoids configurations.
 They’re lighter, stronger and more reliable.

-Any more question about winch parts?
+Any more questions about winch parts?
 If yes, then ask in the comment section below.